uhh-lt/Taxonomy_Refinement_Embeddings/README.md

 `0`: Connect every disconnected term to the root of the taxonomy.

-`1`: Employ word2vec embeddings to refine taxonomy. (embeddings have to be learned beforehead, see above)
+`1`: Employ word2vec embeddings to refine taxonomy. (embeddings have to be learned beforehand, see above)

 `2`: Employ Poincaré embeddings trained on wordnet data to refine taxonomy.